 The streets and alleys are lined with the chocolate-colored chalets and the colorful windows overflowing with flowers.
 The meadows are dotted with alpine flora and grazing cows and their cowbells jingling with a soothing melody.

 Some of the houses have intricate wooden carvings on windows and doors.
 Stop by one of the restaurants or cafes to enjoy the views over a cup of coffee and some cheesy Swiss specialties.

-One of the most famous waterfalls in Switzerland is the Staubach Falls which cascades from an altitude of 300 m plunging from an overhanging rock face.
-Staubach is also one of the highest waterfalls in Europe and makes for the postcard-perfect picture of Lauterbrunnen.
-The Staubach waterfalls are located very close to the Lauterbrunnen train station and can be reached by about 10 minutes walk.
+One of the most famous waterfalls in Switzerland is the Staubbach Falls which cascades from an altitude of 300 m plunging from an overhanging rock face.
+Staubbach is also one of the highest waterfalls in Europe and makes for the postcard-perfect picture of Lauterbrunnen.
+The Staubbach waterfalls are located very close to the Lauterbrunnen train station and can be reached by about 10 minutes walk.

-Staubach Waterfalls was the inspiration for the well-known poem ‘Spirit song over the waters’ written by Johann Wolfgang von Goethe who visited the Lauterbrunnen Valley in 1779.
+Staubbach Waterfalls was the inspiration for the well-known poem ‘Spirit Song over the waters’ written by Johann Wolfgang von Goethe who visited the Lauterbrunnen Valley in 1779.

 The other popular waterfalls are the magnificent Trummelbach Waterfalls which are located in the Black Monk mountain.
 To reach Trummelbach Waterfalls from Lauterbrunnen one has to take a 7-minute ride on yellow post bus from Lauterbrunnen towards Stechelberg.